Sleep Training 101

 • Afternoon Nap

-The longer your kiddo naps the easier it is to drop naps.
-I was able to drop the cat nap at 6 months, because Baby G was killing her first two naps.
-She would crank out a 2 hour nap in the morning, which would push her afternoon awake time longer.
-So, I would put her down for a later afternoon nap, where should we take another 2 hours.
-At this point there was no need for a cat nap.
-She began rocking these naps because I TRAINED her to rock her naps!
+The longer your kiddo naps, the easier it is to drop naps.
+I was able to drop the cat nap at 6 months because my baby was killing her first two naps.
+She would crank out a 2-hour nap in the morning, which would push her afternoon awake time longer.

 The Training, Oh God, the Training

-I am sweating bullets thinking about the backlash that could come from me writing about the lengths I took to sleep train my baby for naps.
-LET ME BE VERY CLEAR: If you don’t want to follow these methods, then find what you are comfortable with.
-I tried SO many things, and now I have a REALLY well rested, happy baby.
 I needed it for my sanity, so I was willing to work at getting her to be a good sleeper.
-I cried a lot, and some days I quit, and just picked her up and squeezed her.
-I don’t judge (OK, maybe I judge a little), so please keep your judgments to yourself.
+I cried a lot, and some days I quit and just picked her up and squeezed her.
+I don't judge (okay, maybe I judge a little), so please keep your judgments to yourself.

 Possible Methods to Use during Training: